IshwinderSingh21/MIPS32-Pipelined-Processor-with-Performance-Monitoring-Unit-PMU-/README.md

 # MIPS32 Pipelined Processor with Performance Monitoring Unit (PMU)

-A structural-behavioral 5-stage pipelined MIPS32 processor core engineered in Verilog.
-This architecture replaces complex dynamic hazard-forwarding logic with a predictable, hazard-free software-spaced configuration using a non-FIFO, dual-phase clocking scheme.
-To profile execution overhead dynamically, the design features an embedded silicon-level Performance Monitoring Unit (PMU) that tracks clock cycles, instruction retirement rates, and core CPI metrics in real time.
+A clean, structural-behavioral 5-stage pipelined MIPS32 processor core implemented in Verilog.
+This architecture focuses on a streamlined baseline pipeline design where data dependencies and hazards are handled cleanly at the software layer using explicit spacing.
+To dynamically profile execution efficiency, the core features an integrated silicon-level Performance Monitoring Unit (PMU) that tracks clock cycles, instruction retirement rates, and real-world CPI metrics.

 ---

 ## 📖 Architectural Design & Overview

-Traditional basic pipeline layouts operate as architectural "black boxes"—making tracking and diagnostic monitoring on real hardware highly opaque.
-This processor implements an external observation layer directly on top of a classic RISC execution datapath.

-Instead of routing massive, error-prone bypass busses across long silicon distances to fix data dependencies dynamically, this design decouples the hazards at the software layer using explicit spacing constraints.
-This layout allows for high-frequency operations by keeping the logic pathways of individual stages incredibly lean.

-[Image of 5 stage MIPS pipeline datapath]

-### The Non-FIFO Dual-Phase Clocking Strategy
-The processor operates using two discrete clock trees (`clk1` and `clk2`) running completely out of phase:
-* **`clk1`** drives the Instruction Fetch (IF), Execute (EX), and Write Back (WB) stages.
-* **`clk2`** drives the Instruction Decode (ID) and Memory Access (MEM) stages.

-By shifting consecutive execution segments onto alternating half-cycles, the architecture eliminates the requirement for complex structural FIFO buffers between pipeline registers, ensuring synchronized data transitions across stage boundaries.
+Traditional pipeline implementations often become highly complex due to massive, error-prone bypass networks and hardware interlocking blocks.
+This processor layout takes a different approach: it keeps the physical stage datapaths completely lean and high-frequency by offloading dependency management entirely to software spacing.

+By utilizing explicit code padding constraints, each instruction is guaranteed to have fully completed its write-back cycle before subsequent dependent operations read the register file.
+Built directly on top of this streamlined execution stream is an independent hardware analysis layer that tracks exactly how well the program is running.

 ---

 ## 🧩 The 5 Core Pipeline Stages

-The structural execution stream splits the instruction lifecycle across 5 distinct hardware domains:
+The execution datapath divides the instruction lifecycle across 5 classic synchronous hardware domains:

-1. **Instruction Fetch (IF):** Evaluates branch target decisions from the EX/MEM stage or increments the Program Counter (`PC`) consecutively by 4 bytes to latch the next machine word from instruction memory (`Mem`).
+1. **Instruction Fetch (IF):** Evaluates branch target updates from the MEM stage or increments the Program Counter (`PC`) consecutively by 4 bytes to pull the next 32-bit machine word from instruction memory (`Mem`).
-2. **Instruction Decode (ID):** Maps instructions into structural parameters (`RR_ALU`, `RM_ALU`, `LOAD`, `STORE`, `BRANCH`), extracts immediate values with full 32-bit sign extension, and retrieves operands out of the Register File (`Reg`).
+2. **Instruction Decode (ID):** Decodes raw instruction bits into core structural execution types (`RR_ALU`, `RM_ALU`, `LOAD`, `STORE`, `BRANCH`), handles 32-bit sign extension for immediates, and reads source operands out of the Register File (`Reg`).
-3. **Execute (EX):** Computes operations through a custom combinational logic unit supporting standard math, comparison arrays, logical strings, and dedicated hardware-level multiplication blocks (`MUL`).
+3. **Execute (EX):** Computes arithmetic, logical, and comparison operations via a combinational ALU, featuring an integrated dedicated hardware multiplication array (`MUL`).
+It also evaluates branch conditions and calculates target addresses.
-4. **Memory Access (MEM):** Handles data memory interfaces.
-Reads data words from RAM via Load Word (`LW`) using the ALU output as an address, or commits data directly to storage during Store Word (`SW`) cycles.
+4. **Memory Access (MEM):** Interacts with the data memory layout.
+Reads data words from RAM via Load Word (`LW`) or writes register contents straight to a target address during Store Word (`SW`) cycles.
-5. **Write Back (WB):** Commits retired computation results or memory read streams permanently back into the target destination register within the Register File and checks for termination codes (`HLT`) to safely park the core.
+5. **Write Back (WB):** The final retirement stage.
+Commits computational data or memory read streams permanently back into the destination registers inside the main Register File and monitors the master termination flag (`HLT`) to safely stop the simulation.

 ---

 ## 📊 Performance Monitoring Unit (PMU) Diagnostics

-The embedded **Performance Monitoring Unit (PMU)** acts as an on-chip logic analyzer, tapping directly into pipeline register control lines from the outside to generate concrete performance analytics:
+The embedded **Performance Monitoring Unit (PMU)** acts as an on-chip logic analyzer, tapping directly into pipeline stage registers from the outside to generate concrete performance analytics:

-* **Total Clock Cycles:** Measures absolute hardware execution duration.
+* **Total Clock Cycles:** Measures absolute hardware execution runtime.
 * **Instructions Retired:** Increments only when a valid operation clears the final Write Back stage (ignoring padding or speculative entries).
 * **Software-Injected Bubbles:** Measures the exact code density overhead required to maintain data dependency safety.
 * **Core CPI Computation:** Computes the mathematical efficiency threshold of the compilation stream: